 Animal products packaged with a grass-fed label are often thought to represent a better life for animals, a smaller footprint for our planet, and a healthier alternative for human consumption.
 But as shown below, any claims made for these labels are questionable even if the ruminants were mostly grass-fed.

-Generic Label.
-The reason the claims are dubious for any generic labeling is that in 2016 the USDA stopped regulating the label, allowing producers to use the label no matter how much or little grass was used in feeding.
+The reason the claims all dubious for any generic labeling is that in 2016 the USDA stopped regulating the label, allowing producers to use the label no matter how much or little grass was used in feeding.
 And given that "most all beef cattle spend at least a portion of their lives on grass,", the notion that the grass-fed claim confers something special is questionable.

 The American Grassfed Association, hardly an animal rights organization, agrees, saying that after the USDA announcement " grassfed will become just another feel-good marketing ploy used by the major meatpackers to dupe consumers into buying mass-produced, grain-fed, feedlot meat."
 More specific claims for generic labeling are discussed below.